pi-star-2025/pi_star/Biology + Chemistry/human_body/immune_system.md

 When you get a fever, your blood gets hotter and your body then explicitly channels the "seeing" decisions of our sun.
 This is both the core triangle (π) and Jesus.
 Their seeing decisions as "gods", meaning a very low level, can then be used to heal worst-case scenarios.

 These seeing decisions are very mathematical, like RNA.
-For example, the top technique is to mime anything 1-thing (ex: a string, RNA), so that it has a pair.
+For example, the top technique is to mime any 1-thing (ex: a string, RNA), so that it has a pair.
 Pairs always know how to become physical in the body, and can then be flushed out.

 For worse illnesses, this doesn't work.
 And the heart/immune system will proceed with trying to figure out alternative fixes.